zacpwhite/BarcodeScannerPlugin/README.md

 cordova build
 ```

 * Open the iOS project in XCode to deploy the app from there or directly install the Android app through adb.
+Depending on whether it is built with ant or gradle the path to the apk will slightly differ.

 ```
+// gradle path
+adb install platforms/android/build/outputs/apk/android-debug.apk

+// ant path
 adb install platforms/android/ant-build/CordovaApp-debug.apk
 ```